BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/good_legacy.md

 - Heroic Strike

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **White Sword of Gondor** `ACTIVE` - This is a two-handed weapon.
+- **White Sword of Gondor** `ACTIVE`

+This is a two-handed weapon.
 Additionally, Strikes made with a White Sword of Gondor have the Mighty Blow special rule.

-- **The Bladelord's Skill** `ACTIVE` - If this model is Engaged in Combat with an enemy Hero, it may re-roll a single D6 during the Duel Roll.
+- **The Bladelord's Skill** `ACTIVE`

+If this model is Engaged in Combat with an enemy Hero, it may re-roll a single D6 during the Duel Roll.

 </div>